MicrosoftDocs/Console-Docs/docs/getconsoleoriginaltitle.md

 *lpConsoleTitle* \[out\]
 A pointer to a buffer that receives a null-terminated string containing the original title.

-The storage for this buffer is allocated from a shared heap for the process that is 64 KB in size.
-The maximum size of the buffer will depend on heap usage.

 *nSize* \[in\]
 The size of the *lpConsoleTitle* buffer, in characters.